Skip to content

 If you need the parsed AST or compiled descriptor directly:

-import { parse, compile, compileFull, sqlToDescriptor } from "querymode/sql"
+import { parseSql, sqlToDescriptor } from "querymode"

 // Parse SQL to AST

-const ast = parse("SELECT * FROM users WHERE age > 25")
+const ast = parseSql("SELECT * FROM users WHERE age > 25")

-// Compile AST to QueryDescriptor
+// Convert SQL directly to QueryDescriptor

 const descriptor = sqlToDescriptor("SELECT * FROM users WHERE age > 25")